Charlotte Amateur Radio Corporation Bylaws ( Board has revised for members to Vote)

 November: Elections are held.

-B. Members shall make their selection using paper ballots.
-If there is not a quorum present for the November Business Meeting, the ballots shall be delivered to the members in person or by First Class Mail reasonably soon after the Meeting.
-The ballots shall be returned on or before the December Business Meeting.
+B. Members shall make their selection using paper ballots when there is more than one individual nominated for an office.
+If there is not a quorum present for the November Business Meeting, notice shall be provided to members reasonably soon after the Meeting and election shall be conducted at the next Business Meeting when a quorum is present.

 C. Vacancies are filled by Special Elections.
-Special Elections are called by the President, and shall occur during the next regularly scheduled Business Meeting.
-The members will be notified of a Special Election by First Class Mail postmarked 10 days prior to the next regularly scheduled Business Meeting.
+Special Elections are called by the President and shall occur during the next regularly scheduled Business Meeting.
+The members will be notified of a Special Election by email or electronic notice 10 days prior to the next regularly scheduled Business Meeting.
 If there is not sufficient time to notify the members of the Special Election, the election shall occur during the following regularly scheduled Business Meeting.

 D. For the case of Special Elections, the nominations and election may occur during the same Business Meeting.
-Members shall make their selection using paper ballots.
-If there is not a quorum present, the ballots shall be delivered to the members in-person or by First Class Mail reasonably soon after. the Meeting.
-The ballots shall be returned on or before the next regularly scheduled Business Meeting following the election.
+Members shall make their selection using paper ballots when there is more than one person running for office.
+If there is not a quorum present, notice shall be provided to members reasonably soon after the Meeting and election shall be conducted at the next Business Meeting when a quorum is present.

 Article 6 – Duties